Skip to main content Skip to office menu Skip to footer

 Record.

 The secretary of state shall maintain, in the program participant's file, a record of services served upon the secretary of state for that participant.
-The secretary of state shall include in the file the action taken on that service, including the name of the program participant to whom the service is directed, the date of receipt, the date of mailing, and whether the mailing was returned to the secretary of state as undeliverable.
+The secretary of state shall record the action taken on that service, including the name of the program participant to whom the service is directed, the date of receipt, the date of mailing, and whether the mailing was returned to the secretary of state as undeliverable.

 Statutory Authority: